flux-framework/flux-core/doc/man1/flux-resource.rst

 DESCRIPTION
 ===========

-flux-resource(1) lists and manipulates Flux resources.
+:program:`flux resource` lists and manipulates Flux resources.
 The resource inventory is maintained and monitored by the resource service.
 The scheduler acquires a subset of resources from the resource service to allocate to jobs, and relies on the resource service to inform it of status changes that affect the usability of resources by jobs as described in RFC 27.

-The flux-resource(1) **list** subcommand queries the scheduler for its view of resources, including allocated/free status.
+The :program:`flux resource list` subcommand queries the scheduler for its view of resources, including allocated/free status.

-The other flux-resource(1) subcommands operate on the resource service and are primarily of interest to system administrators of a Flux system instance.
+The other :program:`flux resource` subcommands operate on the resource service and are primarily of interest to system administrators of a Flux system instance.
 For example, they can show whether or not a node is booted, and may be used to administratively drain and undrain nodes.

 A few notes on drained nodes: